 How do I look after the CPAP equipment?

 Please do not play with the buttons or settings on the machine.
 A qualified sleep technologist will make any necessary adjustments.
 Parents should bring the machine to be serviced when they attend for future sleep studies.
 To clean, wipe with a clean damp cloth.

 The air filter should be replaced approximately every six months, and more frequently if needed.

 Do not wash and/or recycle used air filters.

 The mask and tubing should be disconnected and aired out daily.

-Your child will need follow-up appointments and studies to see how treatment is progressing.
-When you come for a follow-up appointment and study, please bring all of your child’s equipment, including mask, machine, tubing, leads and so on, so that we can check and clean them.
+The child will need follow-up appointments and studies to see how treatment is progressing.
+When they come for a follow-up appointment and study, parents should bring all of the child’s equipment, including mask, machine, tubing, leads and so on, so that they can be checked and cleaned.

 We will be able to decide whether any equipment needs replacing and also whether it is being used properly.